choderalab/pymbar/README.md

 pip install conda
 ```

-Installation
+Alternatives
 ------------

-There are several ways to install pymbar.
+There are several other ways to install pymbar.

 You can grab the latest version from the [Python Package Index (PyPI)](https://pypi.python.org/pypi/pymbar) with `easy_install`:
 ```tcsh